 Recommendation by consensus - when no one in the group speaks against the recommendation in its last readings.

-Recommendation - a position where consensus could not be reached after the matter is sufficiently debated., the chair and two vice chairs together with interested parties should make their utmost efforts to find a satisfactory solution for the matter in order to achieve consensus.
-In the event that the above-mentioned efforts are exhausted, all other possible alternatives and options should be explored, as appropriate, with a view to satisfactorily resolve the problem
+Recommendation - a position where consensus could not be reached after the matter is sufficiently debated and after the chair and two vice chairs together with interested parties have made their utmost efforts to find a satisfactory solution for the matter in order to achieve consensus.

-One possible example, inter alia, could be that a Recommendation could be considered as adopted if at most a minority disagree by documenting their objection(s) but others agree and no ICG community as a whole is firmly and formally opposed

-Chair and vice chairs are advised to consider other possible consensus frameworks in addressing the issues , as appropriate to the nature of the case
+One possible example in the “Recommendation” category, inter alia, could be that a Recommendation could be considered as adopted if at most a minority disagree by documenting their objection(s) and the representatives of an operational community significantly and directly affected by the conclusion have not been overruled.
+Chair and vice chairs are advised to consider other possible consensus frameworks in addressing the issues , as appropriate to the nature of the case.

 It should be noted that a document is considered as a stable draft for approval, provided that the draft is available at least 7 calendar days before the date on which the approval process is scheduled.